2023-Govtech-Geekout-GDS/documentation/docs/backend/10-Crud.md

 ```

 ## Access Swagger to Test API
-Go to the following url
+Go to the following url and play around with the API by click on `Try it out` button
 ```
 http://localhost:9000/swagger/
 ```